evanmarlo/green-pixel-analysis/README.md

 The 'Fuzz Factor' slider determines the algorithm's green sensitivity.
 Increase it if necessary to eliminate background noise.

 ### Linux Dependency Installation
-Install 'numpy' and 'Pillow' using the terminal commands
+Install `numpy` and `Pillow` using the terminal commands
 ```
 sudo apt install python3-numpy
-sudo apt install python3-Pillow
+sudo apt install python3-pil
 ```

 ### Without GUI